-The liver is the largest solid organ in the human body.
-It lies within the tummy on the right side of under the ribs, just below the lungs.
-The liver has two lobes and is further divided into 8 segments.
+liver the largest solid organ in the human body.
+It lies within the tummy on the right side of the ribs, just below the lungs.
+The liver has two lobes and further divided into 8 segments.

 The liver and bile duct system

 Unlike other organs in the human body, the liver’s blood supply double by two vessels that supply blood, oxygen, and nutrients.
 The portal vein brings blood from the digestive system and accounts for 70-80% of the liver’s blood supply.
 The hepatic artery carries 20-30% of blood to the liver.
 Liver tumors get to take blood supply from branches of the hepatic artery.
 The liver your body’s metabolic factory and helps to control more than 500 chemical reactions, including:

 - Storing carbohydrates.

 - Converting ammonia to urea a substance found in urine.

 - Producing cholesterol which needed for the production of bile (which in turn helps to digest fats in the food) and hormones.

 - Storing minerals and vitamins.